Skip to main content

 Sometimes, heating systems have small leaks – a bit like a slow puncture in a tyre.
 While you might not notice any water escaping, over time the pressure in the system falls until it’s too low.

 If you’ve just bled the radiators, you might also see the boiler pressure dropping.
-Bleeding the radiators removes any air in the system, which can cause a change in the boiler pressure.
+This is because bleeding the radiators removes any air in the system, which can cause a change in the boiler pressure.

 How to increase boiler pressure

 Want to know how to reset your boiler pressure?
 The good news is you can usually top up boiler pressure yourself.
-If you’ve been Googling videos for how to do it, you may have seen this referred to as ‘re-pressurising’ your boiler:
+If you’ve been Googling videos for how to do it, you may have seen this referred to as ‘re-pressurising’ your boiler.
+This can be done by following the steps below:

-• If you can’t find a filling loop, your boiler may have a keyed filling loop or keyless internal filling loop2instead – consult the boiler’s instruction manual if you can’t find it.
+• Step 3: If you can’t find a filling loop, your boiler may have a keyed filling loop or keyless internal filling loop instead – consult the boiler’s instruction manual if you can’t find it.

-• Turn both valves so that the levers are aligned with the direction of the braided hose.
+• Step 4: Turn both valves so that the levers are aligned with the direction of the braided hose.
 You should hear water running, and see the boiler pressure gauge going up.

-• Provided the pressure stays up, and there are no obvious signs of leaking water, it’s safe to power the boiler back up.
+• Step 6: Provided the pressure stays up, and there are no obvious signs of leaking water, it’s safe to power the boiler back up.

-• After the boiler has run and had the chance to cool down again, check that the pressure hasn’t dropped significantly.
+• Step 7: After the boiler has run and had the chance to cool down again, check that the pressure hasn’t dropped significantly.

 Ideally, you shouldn’t need to top up your boiler pressure very often[3].
 But if the pressure drops more than once or twice a year, check all visible pipes for signs of water leaks.
 You might also find green deposits near joins in copper pipework, or stains on the skirting boards or ceilings[4].
 If you find a leak or your boiler pressure keeps dropping, book a boiler repair.